 (2) A score of at least seventy per cent and over is required to pass.

-(3) If a passing score is not achieved, the firm manager may re-take the examination on the next scheduled examination date and upon payment of the fifteen dollar examination fee.
+(3) If a passing score is not achieved, the firm manager may re-take the examination on the next scheduled examination date and upon payment of a fifteen dollar examination fee.

 (4) If the firm manager does not pass the examination on the second attempt, the firm manager may not take the examination again for at least thirty days.